piisa/pii-extract-plg-presidio/README.md

 that Presidio knows which language to use (unless the plugin task has been built with *only one* language; in that case if the chunk does not contain a language specification, it will use that single language).

+## info script

+`pii-extract-presidio-info` is a command-line script  which provides information about the plugin capabilities:
+  * `version`: installed package versions
+  * `presidio-recognizers`: list of recognizers in Presidio
+  * `presidio-entities`: the total list of entities Presidio can generate
+  * `pii-entities`: the PIISA tasks that this plugin will create, by translating from the entities detected by Presidio (this depends on the PIISA config used)

 ## Building